IDinsight/ask-a-question/docs/blog/posts/voice-service.md

 We're committed to continuously improving our Speech Service.
 Here are some exciting changes on our roadmap:

 1. **<u>Faster Inference Times:</u>** We're working on optimizing our AI models and infrastructure to reduce latency and provide even quicker responses.
-2. **<u>Expanded Language Support:</u>** To make our service more versatile and robust, we plan to significantly increase the number of supported languages, ensuring broader global accessibility.
+2. **<u>Expanded Language Support:</u>** We aim to serve underrepresented languages, enhancing accessibility for global users by significantly increasing our language offerings.
 3. **<u>Enhanced Customization Options:</u>** We aim to introduce more customization features, allowing users to fine-tune voice characteristics like accent, speed, and emotion to better suit their specific use cases.

 Stay tuned for these updates as we strive to make our Speech Service even more powerful and user-friendly!